Vyral/base-template/_posts/2019-04-11-how-did-kws-rookie-of-the-year-get-her-start.md

 enclosure_time:
 use_youtube_image: false
 youtube_alternate_image: /uploads/trish-mcmillen-youtube.jpg
-youtube_code: RMvbgLSnnP0
+youtube_code: cbFd6nXUXx4
 ---

 {% include youtube.html %}

 I recently had the incredible privilege of interviewing Trisha McMillen (KW’s Rookie of the Year) about her decision to join my team and about the factors behind her success.
-This conversation was so amazing that I just knew I had to share it with you all today.&nbsp;
+This conversation was so amazing that I just knew I had to share it with you all today.

 **Cited below for your convenience are timestamps that will direct you to various points in the video.
-Feel free to watch the full message or use these timestamps to browse specific topics at your leisure:&nbsp;**
+Feel free to watch the full message or use these timestamps to browse specific topics at your leisure: **

-0:18 - An introduction to today’s interview.&nbsp;
+0:18 - An introduction to today’s interview.

-0:50 - Trisha shares her story.&nbsp;
+0:50 - Trisha shares her story.

-2:10 - Trisha explains where she got her sense of client care. &nbsp;
+2:10 - Trisha explains where she got her sense of client care.

-3:19 - The background behind Trisha’s marketing skills.&nbsp;
+3:19 - The background behind Trisha’s marketing skills.

 4:47 - What exciting things does Trisha have planned for the future?